Client BT Project Wi-Fi & Device Management

 Transformed Support Economics: Shifted Wi-Fi management from a cost centre to a value driver.
 Support call reduction saved BT an estimated £2.4M annually.

 Improved Business Customer Perception: App Store ratings improved from 3.2 to 4.1.
-Reviews specifically mentioned "actually works" and "finally makes sense"—directly addressing previous pain points.
+Reviews specifically mentioned "actually works" and "finally makes sense" directly addressing previous pain points.
 NPS increased by 23 points.

 Cross-Platform Foundation: Tablet-optimised layouts meant business owners could manage networks from office iPads, expanding use cases beyond emergency phone fixes.
-34% of users now use both phone and tablet.

 Design System Impact: The illustration library and component patterns were adopted by three other BT Business product teams, creating consistency across the ecosystem and reducing design debt.